TheMosquito/deepstream-open-horizon/README.md

 make publish-pattern
 ```

-9. Register your edge machine with this deployment pattern:
+9. Register your edge machines with the above deployment pattern:

 ```
 make register-pattern